 Kiddush is a blessing.
-First, after all the participants of the Passover have gathered in a prepared room with a table set, the first cup of wine is poured, but it is not the time to be drunk now.
+In the beginning, after all the Passover participants have gathered in a ready room with a table set, the first cup of wine is poured, but it is not the time to be drunk now.
 The leader raises it up and pronounces two blessings: one over the wine and the other over the feast.
-After the blessing, while sitting down, everyone drinks the first cup of wine, leaning on the left side as a sign of freedom.
-The “Haggadah” emphasizes that the Passover is celebrated by free people – those who, thanks to the covenant with God, have become free.
+After the blessing, everyone drinks the first cup of wine while sitting down, leaning on the left side as a sign of freedom.
+The “Haggadah” emphasizes that Passover is celebrated by free people – those who have become free thanks to covenant with God.

 4.1.2.
 Urechatz (וּרְהַץ): washing of hands.

-Leader of the supper washes his hands.
-This can be done – in different traditions – by other participants of the ceremony.
+The leader of the supper washes his hands.
+It can also be done – in different traditions – by other participants of the ceremony.

-Karpas is a green vegetable that should be eaten after immersing in salt water or vinegar.
+Karpas is a green vegetable that should be eaten after immersing in salty water or vinegar.
 Karpas is eaten for the presentation of a weaker contractor .